amineelkouhen/redis-splunk-ingester/README.md

 There is a docker compose script which will bootstrap all the components required to make this demo work.

+1. Build the project `./gradlew build`
-1. Run `docker-compose up` from the root dir
+2. Run `docker-compose up` from the root dir
-2. The containers will start in the correct order
+3. The containers will start in the correct order
-3. On startup:
+4. On startup:
 - The Redis Service will bootstrap `Redis-Stack` on port 6379
 - The Ingester Service will bootstrap the Splunk-Redis Ingestion Module on Port 8686